Current Status of MFF New York Offshore Permits –

 NOAA/NOS/NCCOS/Marine Spatial Ecology Division, has recently completed an Alternative Site Analysis for our New York site, looking closely at Manna’s proposed location eight (8) miles offshore.
 The thorough report will be uploaded to our website shortly.
 Utilizing the latest marine spatial planning tools and computer data sets and overlays, a close and careful analysis of the Manna Fish Farms’ New York proposed offshore site has been completed.
 The NOAA/NOS/NCCOS study shows that the Manna farm site proposed is in the least impactful location, with negligible conflict.
 We are currently in the process of coordinating public outreach meetings to share the details of the analysis process and explain the comprehensive report.

-We are working with the applicable Federal and State agencies to outline the acceptable parameters of our environmental study (NEPA analysis, Environmental Impact Statement), and once the outline is complete, then we will proceed with the study.
-After the NEPA Analysis is complete, then we will go forward with public hearings, followed by baseline benthic analysis and baseline water study.
-We are currently planning for this by the end of 2019, which will enable us to commence our offshore operations in January 2020, provided permits issue by December 2019.
-In that case, we will expect for our first harvest in December 2020, understanding that permits must issue by December 2019, in order to meet this harvest date projection.
-In the event that we are delayed in receiving our permits, then we will shift our plan to an anticipated first harvest December, 2021.
+Manna is working with the applicable Federal and State agencies to outline the acceptable parameters of our environmental study (NEPA analysis, Environmental Impact Statement), and once the outline is complete, then we will go forward with public hearings, followed by baseline benthic analysis and baseline water study.
+We are currently planning for this by the end of 2019, which will enable us to commence our offshore operations in January 2023.